|

 Eomer shrugged.

-"He does regard you highly
+"He does regard you highly..."
+Thranduil shook

-informedand, indeed, the evidence is here before methat
+indeed, the evidence is here before methat you are a brave

-you are a brave leader and a shrewd kingand I must admit
+leader and a shrewd kingand I must admit that your antics

-your status with our Beorning friends."
+our Beorning friends."

-"Whichof courseI would not have realised, being
+"Whichof courseI would not have realised,

-his forehead.
-"You," he said, "are a bully."
+caressed his forehead.
+"You," he insisted, "are

 "I beg your pardon?"